 So why has there been a smear campaign against saturated fats (especially when they are so yummy)?

-Well, for years your doctor has been warning that saturated fats lead to blockages in your arteries, damaging your heart over time.
-Yet, a team of scientists from the University of Bergen says foods high in saturated fat may have gotten a bad rap and that we’ve been looking at them all wrong.
+For years, your doctor has been warning that saturated fats can lead to blockages in your arteries, potentially damaging your heart over time.
+Yet, a team of scientists from the University of Bergen thinks that foods high in saturated fat may have gotten a bad rap and that we’ve been looking at them all wrong.

-In fact, the conclusion they’ve come to is that the cholesterol found in those saturated fats is actually vital for keeping the cells of your body healthy.
+In fact, the conclusion they’ve come to is that the cholesterol found in saturated fats is vital for keeping the cells of the body healthy.

 Without enough cholesterol, the membranes surrounding those cells can become either too stiff or too fluid.

-And the researchers say that your body is uniquely designed to make perfect use of the fats you give it.
+And the researchers say that your body is uniquely designed utilizethe faefficiently it.

 A well-oiled machine that sorts out the fat

-This demonstrates the fact that your body adjusts to the type of fat you give it.
+This demonstrates that your body adjusts to the type of fat you provide it.
 If you feed it saturated fats, it uses them to keep your cell membranes healthy.
-Go for the polyunsaturated versions found in fish, walnuts and even sunflower oil and it adapts to make use of them.
+Go for the polyunsaturated versions found in fish, walnuts and even sunflower oil, and it adapts to make use of them.

 Weak evidence and lack of response to dietary changes

-Finally, the team found after a review of all the available evidence that the basis we’ve been using to knock saturated fats out of the running for a healthy diet by saying they cause heart disease just isn’t there.
+Finally, after reviewing all the available evidence, the team found that the basis we had been using to exclude saturated fats from a healthy diet just isn’t there.
 And they call it “inconsistent and unconvincing”.

 To top it off, they even point to the fact that people with metabolic disorders “often do not show the expected changes in blood cholesterol when changing their fat intake, suggesting loss of the normal response.”